ubghacking/ubghacking.github.io/_posts/2019-10-22-htb-ellingson.md

 openssl base64 -d < garbage.input > garbage.output
 {% endhighlight %}

-Garbage.output is now the binary on your system!
-For the ROP, I had to watch Bitterman's video several times, and speak woith the HTB community on Discord (if you are NOT on their channel, I highly recommend it.
-There is a community of hackers who really do want to help you along with nudges!).
+Garbage.output is now the binary on my system.
+For the ROP, I had to watch Bitterman's video several times, and speak wth the HTB community on Discord (if you are NOT on their channel, I highly recommend it.
+There is a community of hackers who really do want to help you along with nudges when you are stuck, which is especially nice for a n00b like me).
 After watching the second half of the video, and chatting with a few fellow hackers, I was able to come up with the following:

 {% highlight bash %}
 from pwn import *